ewhicher/matter/content/collections/pages/opportunity-lab.md

     content:
       -
         type: text
-        text: 'Get a map of areas and markets, bursting with opportunities to fill your innovation pipeline.'
+        text: 'From trend forecasting right through to a clear value proposition.
+The opportunity lab is a catalyst for proactive action, cutting through the fog of uncertainty, bringing rigour to ideation and sparking the strategies to transform businesses on a mission.'
 proof_logo: clients/testimo/diagio-logo-small.png
 proof_text: 'It’s been an absolute pleasure working with Active Matter.
 The professionalism in taking time to understand our business and requirements has been fantastic.'
 footer_text: